 (1) An agency having control of a document containing an individual's personal information must not disclose the personal information to an entity (the relevant entity), other than the individual the subject of the personal information unless—

 (c) the agency is satisfied on reasonable grounds that the disclosure is necessary to lessen or prevent a serious threat to the life, health, safety or welfare of an individual, or to public health, safety, or welfare.

 There must be a sufficient link between the use or disclosure of the personal information and the prevention or lessening of the threat.
 The information must be used only for that purpose, and not for any other.
-In the case of a disclosure, it would normally be to another agency or body with the capacity and authority to intervene to reduce the threat, where the intervention cannot occur without the personal information.
+In the case of a disclosure, it would normally be to another agency or body with the capacity and authority to reduce or prevent the threat.

-Where this exception is used to permit ongoing or regular disclosures, the agency should carefully consider their obligations under IPP 2 to advise individuals from whom they are collecting personal information of any regular disclosures that will be made.
+Where this exception is used to permit ongoing or regular disclosures, the agency should carefully consider their obligations under IPP 2 or NPP 1 to advise individuals from whom they are collecting personal information of any regular disclosures that will be made.

 Part of deciding if the use or disclosure is necessary involves making an assessment about whether the harm can be lessened or prevented using de-identified information.
 If so, then the use or disclosure is not necessary.

 It is not sufficient that an agency simply believes the threat exists.
 It must believe that the use or disclosure of personal information is necessary to lessen or prevent that threat.
 The following questions will assist agencies in making that determination: